Quadratic Wasserstein metrics for von Neumann algebras via transport plans: Introduction

 In \cite{AF}, difficulties in the noncommutative transport plan approach were pointed out.
 They obtained simple Wasserstein-like metrics for the states on the $2\times2$ matrices using noncommutative transport plans, but by deviating somewhat from the standard conceptual framework of optimal transport.

+In the case of the space of tracial states on a C*-algebra, \cite{BV} did obtain Wasserstein metrics (of any order) via a coupling approach, through a somewhat different formulation of couplings (transport plans) than in this paper.
+Furthermore, our setup involves bimodules for von Neumann algebras in a central way, which is again different from the approach in \cite{BV}.
+Nevertheless, there are some analogies between the two approaches, which will be pointed out where relevant.

+We can also mention the well-known work of Connes \cite{Con89} on noncommutative geometry, where a metric on the state space is obtained as a Wasserstein distance of order 1.
+However, this is not based on couplings, but rather extends the classical dual definition based on Lipschitz seminorms.

-There has been at least one other approach to a quantum Wasserstein distance, in this case of order 1, namely \cite{DMTL}, based on the notion of neighbouring states, where a metric was obtained.
+There has been at least one other approach to a quantum Wasserstein distance, also of order 1, namely \cite{DMTL}, based on the notion of neighbouring states, where a metric was obtained.

-In this paper we develop an approach to noncommutative quadratic Wasserstein distances using transport plans, where the distance functions are in fact metrics.
+In this paper we develop an approach to noncommutative quadratic Wasserstein distances using transport plans, where the distance functions on the space of faithful normal states of a von Neumann algebra are indeed metrics.
 Below we outline our approach, starting with brief remarks on the classical case.

 We are interested in obtaining a non-commutative analogue of the classical case where the cost function is taken as the usual distance squared in $\mathbb{R}^{n}$, giving the following cost of transport from one probability measure to another on some closed subset $X$ of $\mathbb{R}^{n}$: